boyney123/awstools/README.md

-# awstools Web Viewer
+# awstools – Explore tools for your AWS Services

-A set of free MIT-licensed high-quality SVG icons for you to use in your web projects.
+New MIT open source project to find libraries, tools and resources for your aws services.

 <br>
 <div align="center">